 Where to Stay in Talkeetna

-My close second choice of accommodation was the iconic Talkeetna Roadhouse, a historic inn with an incredible restaurant that is right on the main street in town.
+My first choice of accommodation now would be the iconic Talkeetna Roadhouse, a historic inn with an incredible restaurant that is right on the main street in town.
 They have dorm rooms as well as hotel rooms.

 Other great lodge and cabin options include Denali Fireside Cabin & Suites which offers studios, suites, and cottages, Talkeetna Alaskan Lodge – a classic Alaskan Lodge with mountain views, and the cozy Susitna River Cabins.